baskerville/sxhkd/README.md

 If `@` is added at the beginning of the keysym, the command will be run on key release events, otherwise on key press events.

-If `!` is added at the beginning of the keysym, the command will be run on motion notify events and must contain two integer conversion specifications which will be replaced by the *x* and *y* coordinates of the pointer relative to the root window referential.
+If `!` is added at the beginning of the keysym, the command will be run on motion notify events and must contain two integer conversion specifications which will be replaced by the *x* and *y* coordinates of the pointer relative to the root window referential (the only valid button keysyms for this type of hotkeys are: `button1`, ..., `button5`).

 The keysym names are those your will get from `xev` (minus the prefix if any).